Kwangju Foreign School: Teaching staff and administration

 The teaching staff at Korean International private schools are on what are called E-7 visas as opposed to the E-2 visas (visas issued to English teachers at educational institutes (hagwon) or public schools).
 The issuance of E-7 visas now requires that applicants have 2 years of relevant experience.
 There are 3 elementary school teachers, 4 middle school teachers, 4 high school teachers, 1 art teacher, 1 Chinese teacher, 1 music teacher, and 1 ESL teacher.
 Chinese is the foreign language currently offered.

 Location and Facilities

 In August 2012, KFS moved to a newly built campus in Oryong-dong, Buk-gu, on the outskirts of the city of Gwangju just north of Gwangju Institute of Science and Technology.

-Facilities include a gymnasium that includes a half basketball court, music room for orchestra, library to read books, computer lab, multipurpose room, and cafeteria.
+Facilities include a gymnasium that includes a half basketball court, music room for orchestra, library, computer lab, multipurpose room, and cafeteria.
 Outdoor facilities include a full basketball court, playground, and soccer field.